jonathangosling/apache-beam-sample-transactions-pipeline/README.md

 # apache-beam-sample-transactions-pipeline

-This repo contains a simple Apache Beam pipeline used to ingest and process a sample transactions dataset: "gs://cloud-samples-data/bigquery/sample-transactions/transactions.csv" by default.
+This repo contains a simple Apache Beam pipeline used to ingest and process a sample transactions dataset, "gs://cloud-samples-data/bigquery/sample-transactions/transactions.csv" by default.

 Transformations include:
 - Filtering for all transactions have a `transaction_amount` greater than `20`